tejas-2232/awesome-ai-agents/google_ADK/lab3/README.md

 * Provide prebuilt Google, LangChain, or CrewAI tools to an agent
 * Discuss the importance of structured docstrings and typing when writing functions for agent tools
 * Write your own tool functions for an agent

+## Tool use with the Agent Developer Kit

+Leveraging tools effectively is what truly distinguishes intelligent agents from basic models.
+A tool is a block of code, like a function or a method, that executes specific actions such as interacting with databases, making API requests, or invoking other external services.

+Tools empower agents to interact with other systems and perform actions beyond their core reasoning and generation capabilities.
+It's crucial to note that these tools operate independently of the agent's LLM, meaning that tools do not automatically possess their own reasoning abilities.

+Agent Development Kit provides developers with a diverse range of tool options:

+1. Pre-built Tools: Ready-to-use functionalities such as Google Search, Code Execution, and Retrieval-Augmented Generation (RAG) tools.

+2. Third-Party Tools: Seamless integration of tools from external libraries like LangChain and CrewAI.

+3. Custom Tools: The ability to create custom tools tailored to specific requirements, by using language specific constructs and Agents-as-Tools.
+The SDK also provides asynchronous capabilities through Long Running Function Tools.

+In this lab, you will explore these categories and implement one of each type.